1 - Feet inventory (partial instillation view)

 “I’m like a man (/woman) who stumbles; my foot strikes something, I look down, and there is exactly what I’m in need of.”

 - James Joyce

-The first time that I discovered a stone that looked like a foot, I was walking with a with a friend along a shoreline in Nova Scotia.
+The first time that I discovered a stone that resembled a foot I was walking with a friend along a shoreline in Nova Scotia.
 Within seconds I discovered others.
-I remember thinking someone has been here before me.
+I remember thinking, someone had been here before me.

-Thus started my collection of “feet”.
-In time I started to pair them – some of them were cast into bronze or glass, others are bound together with a steel clasp and yet others remained untouched.
+Thus, started my collection of “foot stones”.
+In time, I started to pair them – some of stones are cast into bronze or glass, others are bound together with a steel clasp and yet others remained untouched.